bjt123/ipdr_xdr_file_decoder/README.md

 The python scripts contained help solve this problem.

-Given an IPDR-XDR file encoded as defined by the TM-FORUM, these scripts allow you to decode it into an XML format that is human readable.
+Given an IPDR-XDR file encoded as defined by the TM-Forum encoding format, these scripts allow you to decode it into an XML format that is human readable.

 Included are python scripts that also allow you to load the IPDR-XDR file metadata